ashrafuzzaman/learn-quran/docs/Milestones.md

 - Create a logo
 - Allow user to customize fonts family and font size
 - The widgets should be responsive to support landscape view and different DPI
+- Add support for data validation on file change (like, word-lesson-en.yaml), to make sure the format is correct